Building a FlashCard SaaS Platform with Claude AI in One Month

 The Documentation Strategy

-Two decisions proved crucial.
-First, a dedicated documents repository that doubled as the Azure DevOps wiki, every ADR, API contract, and coding standard lived there, accessible to both humans and AI.
 Second, a custom instructions file in each repository that automatically loaded project rules into every Claude session.
-This gave Claude persistent memory of project standards, no need to re-explain conventions.
+This gave Claude persistent memory of project standards, so I never needed to re-explain conventions.

 Development Velocity